-6. RELATED PARTY TRANSACTIONS
+7. RELATED PARTY TRANSACTIONS

 Two members of the Board of Directors advanced funds to the Organization to cover the costs of the film production program over the period from 2009 through 2012 with the understanding that they would be repaid from the revenue, if any generated by the film.
 If the film is not profitable, the board members may decide to convert the loans into contributions.
-The balance outstanding at December 31, 2014, \$270,000, is unsecured, noninterest bearing and due on demand.
+The balance outstanding at December 31, 2015, \$275,000, is unsecured, noninterest bearing and due on demand.

 During the Organization's initial years, its founder and president did not take a salary and in addition incurred many expenses on behalf of the Organization.
-The Board of Directors have created a plan for converting the Balance due from Officer to compensation starting in 2014.
+In 2014 the Board of Directors approved a plan for converting the balance due from Officer to compensation over a period of several years.